-One good day, Internet giant Google decided to build an Operating System that revolutionizes the market of mobile devices and also impacts the way people interact with mobile devices.
+The Marketing mix of Android analyses the 4Ps of Android’s digital marketing strategy, which includes the Product, Price, Place, and Promotion of Android.
+One good day, Internet giant Google decided to build an operating system that revolutionized the mobile device market and impacted how people interact with mobile devices.
 Well, well, well!
-Google has been quite successful in changing the way people access Internet and get things done in the modern world.
+Google has successfully changed how people connect, access the Internet, and get things done in the modern world.

-Android has not only given rise to number of mobile users but has also coaxed a lot of competitors to bankruptcy.
-Popular mobile companies like Nokia and Motorola had to rethink their strategy and start from square one in order to tackle Android.
-The ride has been really exhilarating for all the competitors since the time Android made a debut.
+Android has not only given rise to several mobile users but has also coaxed a lot of competitors to bankruptcy.
+Popular mobile companies like Nokia and Motorola had to rethink their marketing strategy and start from square one to tackle the Android competition.
+The ride has been exhilarating for all the competitors since Android debuted.

-While the competitors continue their attempt of creating an Operating System that could counter the popularity of Android; people at Google are busy building next big thing.
-Since September 2008, when Android was first launched, Google has come a long way and has leveraged users with an experience like never before.
+While the competitors continue their attempts to create an Operating System that could counter the popularity of Android, people at Google are busy building the next big thing.
+Since September 2008, when the Android operating system was first launched, Google has come a long way and has leveraged users with experience in social media like never before.

 - Type: Mobile operating system

 - Founder: Andy Rubin, Rich Miner, Chris White, and Nick Sears

 - Area served: Worldwide

 - Key people: Sundar Pichai (Chairman) and (CEO)

 Android Product Strategy